oscarpolanco/angular-basic/section_text/README.md

   }
   ```

-  Here we use the `pipe` function that link operators together so you can combine multiple functions into a single one in this case we call the `map` [operator](https://angular.io/guide/rx-library#operators) that will let you `loop` throw a set of values that you have and finally we add the `streak` property depending the amount of the `count` property
+  Here we use the `pipe` function that links operators together so you can combine multiple functions into a single one in this case we call the `map` [operator](https://angular.io/guide/rx-library#operators) that will let you `loop` throw a set of values that you have and finally we add the `streak` property depending the amount of the `count` property

 - Now go to the `habit-item.component.ts`
 - On the `li` of the template add the following logic for the style of the element: